About Jenny

 In the Community

 You’ll find me volunteering at school events, walking our two dogs through the neighborhood or grabbing coffee and ice cream at Van Aken.
-I’m always ready to chat about what’s working in our schools and where we can do better together.
+I’m always ready to discuss what’s working in our schools and where we can improve together.

 I believe the school board should feel less like an institution and more like a neighbor.
 I’m running to listen, to lead with integrity and to keep Shaker moving forward, with all of us at the table.